Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Introduction

 Quantum features maps are typically derived via an ansatz.
-A notable exception is the paper by Meyer et al. \cite{meyer2023exploiting}, but this paper puts emphasis on the symmetric structure of the given data, which is intuitively important.
-There have been proposed techniques to analyze a quantum circuit, particularly that of expressibility \cite{sim2019expressibility} and expressivity \cite{schuld2021effect}.
-While these techniques are sound, the results from the computational are a bit ambiguous.
-This manuscript posits that understanding how a quantum feature map deforms a manifold will yield deeper insight into the effect an encoding has on a quantum circuit.
+A notable exception is the paper by Meyer et al. \cite{meyer2023exploiting}, where the authors leverage the symmetric structure of the given data cloud.
+While intuitively important it is not very common with an arbitrary point cloud.
+Furthermore, when there exists multiple encoding options to represent the symmetry, the authors note one may just apply expressibility \cite{sim2019expressibility}.
+The note in the Meyer et al. \cite{meyer2023exploiting} brings us to well-used proposed techniques to analyze a quantum circuit, expressibility \cite{sim2019expressibility} and expressivity \cite{schuld2021effect}.
+While these method are sound, since the methods have not been fully mathematically vetted, the computational results are potentially ambiguous.
+With the goal of mathematical clarity, this manuscript posits that understanding how a quantum feature map deforms a manifold will yield deeper insight into the effects on a quantum circuit.
+However, a rigorous foundation is required to mathematically verify a Riemannian structure of the range before any effects from the data can be described.

-Taking the assumption that a real point cloud are points sampled from a smooth Riemannian manifold, call it $M$, we consider a quantum feature map of rotation gates $U:M \to \SU(2^N)$.
-We first derive the tangent space, respective Riemannian metric on $U(M)$, and-- for completeness --derive the Lie algebra generated by the tangent space.
-From the metric we are then able to calculate geodesics, curvature, and mathematically prove characteristics, therein.
-Since, in general, the space $U(M)$ is not a Lie subgroup of $\SU(2^N)$, derivations and characterizations have to be derived from the base level.
-Ergo, working first from definitions then mathematically establish characteristics assumed in the lemmas and propositions to build the mathematical structure for rigorous formulas for computation.